Is Your Skylight Leaking? Call A Roofing Contractor

 Identify the Problem

-Before you contact any service provider for a repair, be sure of the problem.
-Make sure the leakage is genuine not just a condensation from the inside that trickled down.
+Before you contact any roofing company for a roofing repair estimate, be sure of the problem.
+Make sure the roof leakage is genuine not just a condensation from the inside that trickled down.
 If the glass lid was opened some time back, check on its leakage ability.
 Does your skylight leak during winters only?
 If so, check for snow debris that might block the downward flow of water.

 Causes of Leakage